MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 ## Sign-in account comparison

 Below you can find detailed comparison on what each user will have access to.
+You can find more information on the versions in the [Power Platform license guide](https://aka.ms/Ignite21-Licensing).

 ||Microsoft account|Work or school account|Organization premium account|
 |-----|-----|-----|-----|